Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Mercedes-Benz C-Class has a lower-than-average reliability score, according to exclusive extended warranty data provided by our partners at MotorEasy.
-This score covers both the current-generation C-Class and this (pre-2021) version, in saloon, coupé and convertible (Cabriolet) bodystyles.
+The Mercedes-Benz C-Class has a reliability score that’s bang-on average, according to exclusive extended warranty data provided by our partners at MotorEasy.
+This score covers both the generation of C-Class shown here and older (pre-2014) version, in saloon, coupé and convertible (Cabriolet) bodystyles.

-More than a third of all reported problems with the C-Class relate to its electrical system, with an average repair bill of just under £500.
-The other area to look out for is the suspension, which accounts for around a fifth of repair claims.
+More than a third of all reported problems with the C-Class relate to its electrical system, with an average repair bill of £500.
+The other area to look out for is the suspension, which accounts for more than a fifth of repair claims.
 Again, the average bill for these was about £500.
 Gearbox problems are (unsurprisingly) the most expensive, with an average repair price of £1,600, but fortunately they appear to be relatively rare.

 If you’re looking at a used Mercedes-Benz C-Class, make sure any extended warranty cover you purchase covers all of these potential problem areas.